-Dr. Jay Dial is Clinical Associate Professor of Management & Human Resources at The Ohio State University’s Fisher College of Business.
+Dr. Jay Dial is Clinical Professor of Management & Human Resources at The Ohio State University’s Fisher College of Business.
 Professor Dial teaches strategy, microeconomics and leadership courses in Fisher’s MBA and undergraduate programs.
 He has been honored with the Alumni Association Award for Distinguished Teaching, Ohio State’s highest honor granted for teaching and has been admitted to the University Academy of Teaching.
 He has been recognized as the Outstanding Professor in the Full-time, Working Professional and Executive MBA Programs more than a dozen times and has also received the College’s highest teaching award, the Daniel Westerbeck Pace Setters Award for Graduate Teaching.

 Dial is a regular contributor to Fisher’s custom executive programs, working with various clients such as Nationwide, Textron, The Limited, Cardinal Health, OSU Medical Center/Ross Heart Hospital, Alliance Data Systems and Abbott Nutrition among others.
 Dial has also worked in executive programs at Cornell University and Tulane University working with senior executives from Fortune 100 companies, such as IBM, Citibank, Chase Manhattan, Intel and Hewlett-Packard.
 He has also consulted to a broad variety of clients on strategy issues, including Aeropostale, Timken, Roadway, Lubrizol, Baker-Hughes, Ameri-source Bergen, Keybank, Tosoh America and Sterling Commerce.